 What the stars are like now

 Ever since thirtysomething went off the air, I’ve badly wanted to see for myself how its stars have been faring.
-I can report that, by and large, the actresses who starred in the show appear to have had a lot of cosmetic surgery.
-It gives me no pleasure to say that Mel Harris, who played Hope, now seems barely able to move any part of her face when she talks.
-I’m all for women not ‘letting themselves go’, but really.
-Perhaps if I sent each of these actresses a copy of 1973’s Ash Wednesday, in which Elizabeth Taylor, extremely graphically, has a facelift to try, unsuccessfully, to hang on to Henry Fonda, they would cease and desist from this madness.
+I can report that, by and large, some of them appear to have had a lot of maintenance work, and it gives me no pleasure to see a person barely able to move any part of their face when they talk.
+Yes, I’m all for not ‘letting yourself go’, but really.
+Perhaps if I sent each of them a copy of 1973’s Ash Wednesday, in which Elizabeth Taylor, extremely graphically, has a facelift to try, unsuccessfully, to hang on to Henry Fonda, they would cease and desist from this madness.

 The most striking thing about the male stars is that they refer constantly to how they now have careers as directors, and how this is what they had always really wanted to do, reminding me of the way nineties supermodels would maintain that they had originally planned to go to law school.
 Peter Horton, who played Gary, is even interviewed for the DVD unfailingly wearing around his neck film-director headphones.